The New Generation Planetary Population Synthesis (NGPPS). I. Bern global model of planet formation and evolution, model tests, and emerging planetary systems: Dynamical evolution: Orbital migration, N-body interaction, and tides

 \subsection{Tidal evolution}

 During the evolution phase we include the inward migration of planets due to tides they raise onto the central star.
-In addition to planets that are pushed inward due to capture in mean-motion resonances, this gives another channel to obtain planets that are within the inner boundary of the gas disc.
+In addition to planets that are pushed inwards due to capture in mean-motion resonances, this gives another channel to obtain planets that are within the inner boundary of the gas disc.
 For the tidal migration rate, we compute the rate according to

 \citep{2008CeMDAFerrazMello,2009ApJJackson,2011AABenitezLlambay}, where $\qstar=10^6$ is the stellar dissipation parameter.
-It is clear that his model for the tidal spiralling-in is strongly simplified.
-It will be improved in future work along the lines of, e.g., \citet{2016CeMDABolmont}.
+It is clear that this model for the tidal spiralling-in is strongly simplified.
+It will be improved in future work along the lines of, for example, \citet{2016CeMDABolmont}.